-The purpose of this test is to evaluate the correct operation of a digital MAP sensor based on the output voltage and frequency during engine idle, WOT and over-run conditions.
+The purpose of this test is to investigate the operation of a digital Manifold Air Pressure (MAP) sensor under varied engine operating conditions.

 Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 PicoScope offers a range of options within the test kits.

 Dependent on difficulty of access, choose from:

 Testing sensors and actuators (to include relevant circuit/connectors):

 The output from the external MAP sensor will show a square wave its frequency will be lower at idle than when the throttle is opened.
 The example waveform clearly demonstrates the output signal and when the frequency is also displayed can be compared against the model specification.

 A higher frequency could result from any number of problems, but could be as simple as a split vacuum hose or incorrectly adjusted tappet clearances.
 Prolonged exposure to this higher frequency can result in damage to the catalytic converter.